 Genre: Avant-Garde Classical

 Apparently the initial premiere received such a tepid response that the conductor addressed the audience and said, “This work is Enescu’s masterpiece, it is more difficult to grasp because of its advanced language, therefore we shall play it again in its entirety.”
-A little pretentious, no?
+Pretty pretentious if you ask me.
 An encore doesn’t mean play the whole damn thing over again.

-So, after my initial listen left me similarly tepid, I decided to give Enescu’s Chamber Symphony a second chance.
+After an initial listen left me similarly tepid, I decided to give George Enescu’s Chamber Symphony a second chance.
 After all, the piece’s reputation has been held in high esteem ever since that subsequent performance.
 Might I be similarly swayed?

-Come to find out I did enjoy the piece’s intricacies much more on second listen, but it still didn’t do much to increase my appreciation for Enescu’s overall body of work or Romania as a whole.
-The best melody is the first, which is never a good sign.
-But as far as swan songs go, the 73-year-old Enescu could have done a lot worse.
-Bonus points for deathbed stakes.
+Come to find out I did enjoy the piece’s intricacies much more the second and third (and fourth) time around, but it still didn’t do much to increase my appreciation for Enescu’s overall body of work as a whole.
+The symphony’s best melody is the first, which is never a good sign.
+As far as swan songs go, however, the 73-year-old Enescu could have done a lot worse.

 Le Marteau sans Maître